Hats-Protocol/proposal-hatter/docs/spec.md

 Escalation / Cancel / Defeat

 - `escalate` (Escalator Hat) blocks execution.
-- `cancel` by submitter and by Owner Hat at any time pre‑execution.
+- `cancel` by submitter at any time pre‑execution.
 - `reject` by Approver Ticket Hat wearer sets proposal to `Defeated` and blocks execution.

 Withdrawals